rlawrenc/cosc_304/labs/lab2/assign/README.md

-# COSC 304 - Introduction to Database Systems<br>Assignment 2 - Creating tables using SQL and MySQL
+# COSC 304 - Introduction to Database Systems<br>Assignment 2 - SQL DDL and DML: CREATE, INSERT, UPDATE, and DELETE

-This assignment practices SQL DDL.
+This assignment practices SQL DDL and DML.

 ## Question 1 (10 marks)